Skip to navigation

 Certain debts, such as domestic support obligations, most student loans, recent income taxes, malicious personal injury lawsuits, and fraudulently incurred debts, are not dischargeable.
 Of course, each individual's situation may vary, and the circumstances surrounding your debts are unique to you, which is why it is always important that you contact a lawyer as soon as possible.

-Reach out to Leibowitz Law Group for Bankruptcy Counsel
+Reach out to the Law Office of Jacqueline D. Serrao for Bankruptcy Counsel